 - Symptoms of acute injuries vary extensively.
 It depends on how severe the trauma was.
 Also, the part of the body you injured.

-It’s important to know when it’s time to head to the emergency room.
+It is a good idea to know when it is time to head to the emergency room.
 Acute injuries generally occur from specific events.
 Collision with a player or overly quick acceleration Or, falling on an outstretched hand.
 Common acute injuries include:

 - Strains and sprains